appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 ## Settings

-You can customize the settings of your distribution profile.
-Click on the distribution profile and then the settings button within the profile.
+The settings of your distribution profile can be customized.
+Click on the distribution profile, then click the settings button within the profile.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4163-main2.png' />